Reflinders/Genesis/README.md

 # Features

-Genesis has 4 fundamental anti-exploits — Basic Movement (jumping, walking), Flying, Anti-gravity, and Noclip.
+Genesis has 5 fundamental anti-exploits — Basic Movement (jumping, walking), Flying, Anti-gravity, Infjump, and Noclip.
+More may be added in the future.
-In the future, I plan on adding a couple more.

 # Excusing & Whitelisting